 For reference, here is a full list of the services that Equitable Advisors can offer clients:

 Most investments are made through third-party advisory programs on a non-discretionary basis, meaning they primarily make the buying and selling decisions for the client.
-In some cases, Equitable Advisors refers clients to LPL Financial and its strategic asset management programs on a non-discretionary basis, meaning clients make the decisions to purchase and sell investments.
+In some cases, the firm refers clients to LPL Financial and its strategic asset management programs on a non-discretionary basis, meaning clients make the decisions to purchase and sell investments.

 Asset management fees: For Equitable Advisors’ asset management services, the firm charges clients based on a percentage of the account value and rates are negotiable.
 For third-party asset management programs, fees range from 0.20% to 2.50%, depending on the program.